 An internal linking strategy is vital because online business generally doesn’t get many backlinks pointing to them.
-To develop a good internal link structure, always add relevant internal links pointing to other products or more information.
+Always add relevant internal links pointing to other products or more information to develop a good internal link structure.

-You can find sites linking your competitors’ pages to look for good ways to get backlinks.
+You can find sites linking to your competitors’ pages to find new ways to get backlinks.
 First, while building links on your website, remember to look for a way to increase your product and category link authority.
 Secondly, always check if you’re not adding broken links.

 Images also help develop your site structure, and for e-Commerce websites, they are vital since your target audience will always choose to buy from a page with a product image.
 They also help your client to “breathe” during the page reading.

 Always use images highly related to your product, and don’t forget to optimize their alt text.
 They help Google understand what images are showing and are a good place to put even more keywords.
-To finish, remember to have a file name that describes the product and not something like “IMG01”.
+To finish, remember to have a file name that describes the product instead of something like “IMG01.”

 Focus on Mobile-Friendly and Fast Pages

 Another thing to keep an eye on is the site speed.
 You must look into having a fast and responsive website.
 Pay attention to page load speed because Google understands that people don’t lose more than a few seconds waiting for a page to load.
-If yours are taking too much time, you will fall in the SERPs.
+If yours takes too long, you will fall in the SERPs.

 To increase your page speed, remove all unnecessary elements from your page, such as huge background images.
 Plugins and addons that don’t contribute should be removed too.